Common Gutter Installation Mistakes

 Gutters are an indispensable fixture on practically all homes.
 They protect your house from water-related damages by collecting rainwater and channeling it to the ground and away from the foundation.
-As gutter installation is not one of the more complicated construction projects, sometimes homeowners can take on the task themselves or hire an that doesn’t have the expertise to install their gutters.
+As gutter installation is not one of the more complicated construction projects, sometimes homeowners can take on the task themselves or hire a contractor that doesn’t have the expertise to install their gutters.
 However, as is the case with many other endeavors, there are many mistakes that can happen during installation — some of which can render the entire gutter system useless.
 Learn more about common mistakes during gutter installation and things to look for in your system.

 Common Gutter Installation Mistakes to Look For: